-Two-hour, four-hour and 24-hour visitor permits are available at the Visitor Center, at the Parking Office, or at the 24-hour Police Service Desk for a nominal fee and restrictions apply as printed on the permit.
-Visitor permits allow you to park in employee spaces only excluding meters, lease spaces, service vehicle spaces, and University vehicle spaces.
+24-hour visitor permits are available at the Visitor Center for $8.
+Two-hour, Four-hour, and All-Day visitor permits are sold at the Parking Office or at the 24-hour Police Service Desk for a nominal fee.
+Restrictions apply and are printed on the permit.
+Visitor permits allow you to park in employee spaces only excluding meters, pay-by-plate metered spaces, lease spaces, service vehicle spaces, and University vehicle spaces.

 Visitors to residence halls or University apartments should obtain a visitor parking permit, place it in the vehicle as instructed on the permit, and note the restrictions printed on it.

 Those routinely conducting business (contractors, temporary services, etc.) on campus should purchase a daily, weekly or monthly permit at the Parking Office.
 Although a state vehicle registration is not required to obtain a daily permit, it must be presented to the Parking Office, along with company identification (business ID, business card or contract with the University) to obtain a weekly or monthly permit.
-Those commercial or construction personnel under contract with Housing and Food Services or Physical Plant must also present a completed contractor parking permit request form from the Housing and Food Services or Physical Plant department to the Parking Office to obtain a permit.
+Those commercial or construction personnel under contract with Residential and Hospitality Services or Infrastructure Planning and Facilities must also present a completed contractor parking permit request form from the Residential and Hospitality Services or Infrastructure Planning and Facilities department to the Parking Office to obtain a permit.
 Parking will be assigned at that time.

 Visitor Pay Lots